David Feurzeig: Lingua Franca

-The title piece features the “world’s top-selling cello/bass duo” Low & Lower (Brooks Whitehouse and Paul Sharpe) in a virtuosic display as they play while reciting or singing five gems of International English—today’s lingua franca—which range from a Belgrade hotel elevator sign (“press a number of wishing floor”) to the instructions on a chopstick wrapper (“the traditional and typical of Chinese glonous history”).
+The title piece, Lingua Franca, features the “world’s top-selling cello/bass duo” Low & Lower (Brooks Whitehouse and Paul Sharpe) in a virtuosic display as they play while reciting or singing five gems of International English—today’s lingua franca—which range from a Belgrade hotel elevator sign (“press a number of wishing floor”) to the instructions on a chopstick wrapper (“the traditional and typical of Chinese glonous history”).

 The album begins and ends with pieces for unaccompanied solo string instrument.
 Whitehouse performs the majestic five-movement Sonata for Solo Cello, which extends the monumental tradition of the Benjamin Britten solo sonatas into the 21st century with innovative virtuoso techniques.
 These include a jazzy, all-pizzicato Corrente employing guitar-like hammer-ons and pull-offs, and a Prelude that features transcendental (and transcendentally difficult!) episodes in double-stop natural harmonics.

-Violist Daniel Panner, Naumburg winner and principal of the NYC Opera, plays the Sonata for Solo Viola, which likewise tests the limits of the instrument, but always in the service of passionate expression.
+Violist Daniel Panner, Naumburg winner and principal of the NYC Opera, plays the Sonata for Solo Viola, which likewise pushes the limits of the instrument, but always in the service of passionate expression.

 About the Artists

-The music of David Feurzeig “tests boundaries between vernacular and concert music, seriousness and humor, and disparate musical traditions” [Dresdner Amtsblatt].
-It has been performed throughout the US and in Asia, New Zealand, and Europe, where his Songs of Love and Protest for double chorus were sung in Dresden’s Semper Opera House to celebrate the city’s 800th jubilee.
+The music of David Feurzeig has been performed throughout the US and in Asia, New Zealand, and Europe, where his Songs of Love and Protest for double chorus were sung in Dresden’s Semper Opera House to celebrate the city’s 800th jubilee.
 He has been awarded the Silver Medal of the Royal Academy of Arts, a Beebe fellowship, an American Prize in choral composition, and grants from the American Composers Federation and Meet the Composer.
 As a pianist, he performs eclectic lecture-recitals featuring music from the classics to stride, jazz, and new music in illuminating juxtapositions.
-He is silver medalist of the 2001 World Championship Old-Time Piano Playing Contest and recipient of the 2003 Best New Rag competition of the Old-Time Music Preservation Association (OM-PA).
+He is silver medalist of the 2001 World Championship Old-Time Piano Playing Contest and winner of the 2003 Best New Rag competition of the Old-Time Music Preservation Association (OM-PA).
 Feurzeig teaches composition and music theory at the University of Vermont.